jemsjaluag/webserver/README.md

 # webserver

- A small sample webserver made in Python.
+ A small group project web server made in Python.
 Shows simple operation such as retrieving a page.